 The minimum premium rules to be applied have evolved significantly over time.
 The first agreement on premium for export credits (the Knaepen Package) was concluded in June 1997 and incorporated in the Arrangement in December 1997.
 In 2004, these rules were modified and adapted to reflect better the different export credit products and systems (see TD/PG(2004)10/FINAL).
 In 2011, the Participants agreed to expand and revise the premium rules (see TAD/PG(2010)10).

-The prevailing applicable MPR for countries rated from category 1 to 7 (see country risk classification) are derived using a complex formula provided in Annex IX of the Arrangement.
+The prevailing applicable MPR for countries rated from category 1 to 7 (see country risk classification) are derived using a complex formula provided in Annex VIII of the Arrangement.

 Converting Up-front MPR into margins (Premium Discount Rates “PDR”): The PDRs are to be used to convert MPRs for country category 1-7 which are computed as up-front premium into spreads (these PDRs may also be used to ensure that a spread is at least as high as the required MPR).